 Losing a pet is heartbreaking.
 If you have lost a pet or have found someone else’s, we offer insider tips on ways you can begin a thorough search.
 Our ultimate goal is that every dog and cat will find a loving home – and remain in it for life.
 We accept flyers to post in our intake area and at our main office.
+If you have lost your dog or cat and think it might be at the Animal Defense League, please bring photos of your pet along with any veterinary records as proof of ownership.
 If you’ve found an animal, check with your nearest vet about having a scan for a microchip done.

 Lost and found services in our community include: Lost Dogs of Texas, SA Pets.com and Petfinder.com.
 If your pet was lost in San Antonio or most of Bexar County, it could be at San Antonio Animal Care Services.
 Check every day, since untagged dogs, cats, kittens and puppies stay at the City’s Animal Care Services.
 Other area shelters include: San Antonio Humane Society, Leon Valley Animal Control, Schertz Animal Control, Universal City Animal Shelter, Converse Animal Control, Live Oak Animal Shelter and Kirby Animal Control.
 If you’ve found a pet, San Antonio Express News will place a free ad for you and using Craigslist is not only free but often effective.
 There is also a free app available called Finding Rover.

 Lost & Found Helpful Suggestions

 - If your pet is lost, immediately conduct search your property.
 Check your garage, any outdoor sheds or buildings you may have on your property.
 If the animal is a cat, check your attic, cabinets, box springs or any other potential hiding place.

 - Go door to door asking if any of your neighbors have seen your pet and alerting them to be on the lookout.
 It is helpful to have a photo of your pet with you to show them.